Posts in Thoughts

 When grandpa took me in his arms, a baby, he held me for a while and said, "Well, this little tank will go anywhere."
 Grandpa was Leonid Abramych Chernyavsky.
 As a hardcore Jew, he was unusually smart.
 So, I trust him.

+To achieve something, the following is necessary… Clearly understand what the desired outcome should be.
 For example, "I want to run in the mornings" is not an outcome.
 The outcome should be "developing a habit of running in the mornings."
 The outcome should be measurable in some way.

 We are all deceived by our expectations.
 In the endless stream of thoughts about how perfectly the world should align with what we expect, we miss the moment of life itself.
 By asking, "To accept or not to accept—that is the question," we distance ourselves from life by miles.

+First and foremost, monitor your thinking.
+We begin with the technique: "Watch Your Words!"
 Start with spoken words — they’re easier to control than thoughts.
+First step: stop complaining about life.